Updated June 23, 2017 with the removal of Phlegethontia after taxon additions attracted that taxon to the Aïstopoda, where it traditionally nests.

 In the large reptile tree

-(subset Fig. 3) flat Greererpeton nests with other flat taxa like Spathocephalus, Trimerorhachis and Gerrothorax and Ossinodus.
-Deltaherpeton nests with other tall- and narrow-skulled taxa, like Crassigyrinus and Ventastega.
-Pholidogaster and Colosteus nest with other round skull taxa.
+(subset Fig. 3) flat Greererpeton nests with other flat taxa like Spathicephalus, Trimerorhachis and Gerrothorax and Ossinodus.
+Deltaherpeton nests basal to the collosteids.
 Despite their readily apparent differences no other taxa in the LRT share as many traits with clade members.
 And these three are the few representatives of a radiation covering about 60 million years.
-Just think what the mammals did in 60 million years.

 The taphonomic crushing of the Deltaherpeton skull suggests it was wider than it was.
 Finding the palate by excavating from the other side of the matrix would provide precise data.